DEF4LT-303/Python-Discord-Bot/README.md

 **To Invite:** https://discord.com/api/oauth2/authorize?client_id=894627029717237800&permissions=0&scope=bot

-*Note: This bot is still under develoopment and it is our first learning project*
+*Note: This bot is still under development and it is our first learning project*